From Addressing Past Challenges to Maximizing Potential: The Trajectory of Self-Optimization

 And others may direct it toward living their life to the fullest by setting ambitious goals, starting their own business or nonprofit, or simply making the most with what life has given them.

-With the right mindset, the “healing process” gets elevated into something bigger and more meaningful.
+With the right mindset, the “recovery journey” gets elevated into something bigger and more meaningful.

-The healing process doesn’t end, it just transforms into an upgrading process.
+The recovery journey doesn’t end, it just transforms into an upgrading process.
 It becomes less focused on trying to “fix” or “undo” the past, and more focused on maximizing the happiness and potential of both yourself and others.

-The best part is: the same tools and lessons you used to heal yourself can now be used to continue growing and evolving, as well as helping others do the same.
+The best part is: the same tools and lessons you used to achieve your own personal restoration can now be used to continue growing and evolving, as well as helping others do the same.

 Of course, this is not a guarantee.
 Often suffering can become a vicious cycle where those who have been hurt end up continuing to act in destructive and harmful ways.

 As the cautious saying goes, “Hurt people hurt people.”
-The healing process begins with breaking this cycle and turning that pain into a force for good – or even a force for excellency
+The path to overcoming past hurts begins with breaking this cycle and turning that pain into a force for good – or even a force for excellency

 It’s completely possible through neuropsychology and neuroplasticity.
 You just have to want it bad enough and be willing to do it.